Balance Sheet Items Classifications

 Fixed Assets

 Assets such as Property, Plant, and Equipment come under this category.
-These assets are having a life of more than 1 year.
-They are acquired so that they can generate cash flow for many years in the future.
-Since the cash flow from these assets comes in future years, so they are capitalized for their useful life instead of making expenses at the time of purchase.
+These assets have a life of more than one year.
+Therefore, they are acquired to generate cash flow for many years.
+Since the cash flow from these assets comes in future years, they are capitalized for their useful life instead of making expenses at the time of purchase.

 Fixed Assets can be broadly classified into the following: